Canary trap

-A canary trap is a method for exposing an information leak by giving different versions of a sensitive document to each of several suspects and seeing which version gets leaked.
+A canary trap or barium meal test is a method for exposing an information leak by giving different versions of a sensitive document to each of several suspects and seeing which version gets leaked.
 It could be one false statement, to see whether sensitive information gets out to other people as well.
 Special attention is paid to the quality of the prose of the unique language, in the hopes that the suspect will repeat it verbatim in the leak, thereby identifying the version of the document.

+Coinage

-The term was coined by Tom Clancy in his novel Patriot Games, although Clancy did not invent the technique.
-The actual method (usually referred to as a barium meal test in espionage circles) has been used by intelligence agencies for many years.
+The term was coined by Tom Clancy in his 1987 novel Patriot Games, although Clancy did not invent the technique.
+The actual method has been used by intelligence agencies for many years, where it is sometimes known as a barium meal test.

 The fictional character Jack Ryan describes the technique he devised for identifying the sources of leaked classified documents:

 Each summary paragraph has six different versions, and the mixture of those paragraphs is unique to each numbered copy of the paper.
 There are over a thousand possible permutations, but only ninety-six numbered copies of the actual document.
 The reason the summary paragraphs are so lurid is to entice a reporter to quote them verbatim in the public media.
 If he quotes something from two or three of those paragraphs, we know which copy he saw and, therefore, who leaked it.

-A refinement of this technique uses a thesaurus program to shuffle through synonyms, thus making every copy of the document unique.
+Ryan goes onto describe using "a thesaurus program to shuffle through synonyms, and you make every copy of the document totally unique".

 Barium meal test

-According to the book Spycatcher by Peter Wright (published in 1987), the technique is standard practice that has been used by MI5 (and other intelligence agencies) for many years, under the name "barium meal test", named for the medical procedure.
-A barium meal test is more sophisticated than a canary trap because it is flexible and may take many different forms.
-However, the basic premise is to reveal a supposed secret to a suspected enemy (but nobody else) then monitor whether there is evidence of the fake information being utilized by the other side.
+According to the book Spycatcher by Peter Wright (published in 1987), the technique is standard practice and has been used for many years by MI5 (and other intelligence agencies) under the name "barium meal test", named after the medical procedure.

+A barium meal test is flexible and may take many different forms.
+The basic premise is to reveal a supposed secret to a suspected enemy (but nobody else) then monitor whether there is evidence of the fake information being utilized by the other side.
 For example, a suspected double agent could be offered some tempting "bait": e.g., be told that important information was stored at a dead drop site.
 The fake dead drop site could then be periodically checked for signs of disturbance.
 If the site showed signs of being disturbed (for instance, in order to copy microfilm stored there), then this would confirm that the suspected enemy really was an enemy, i.e., a double agent.